open-xyz/informatician/STYLE_GUIDE.md

 You can use [Prettier](https://prettier.io/) to format our code automatically.
 Please install Prettier in your editor or run it before committing your changes.
 You can also use `npm run format` to format all the files in the project.

-YOu can use [ESLint](https://eslint.org/) to enforce some code style rules and catch common errors.
+You can use [ESLint](https://eslint.org/) to enforce some code style rules and catch common errors.
 Please install ESLint in your editor or run it before committing your changes.
 You can also use `npm run lint` to check all the files in the project.

 Some general code style rules are: